NullChefo/Social-Media-Api/README.md

 Social Media Application(SMA) with .NET 6 preview as back end and variety of front end consummators.
 Uses JWT token for authentication.
 The project supports swagger and it shows the api endpoints.

+If you want to run the project first you should change the connection string in Core/SMA.Data/Contexts/SmaDbContext.cs and then you can make/update migrations using "dotnet ef" tool

 Warning: The MVC project is not oriented towards the end user it was made to show the data in its row format.
 The end user clients is planned at a later stage